aggression-to-the-mean/AttM/coming-soon.markdown

 * Do other fight stats (strikes landed per minute, etc.) matter?
 * How well can we predict fight outcomes by putting relevant factors (fight stats, odds, etc.) into a statistical model?

-I am also hoping to start publishing short YouTube videos to breakdown and communciate some of the more technical information found on this webpage.
+I have also started publishing short [YouTube videos](https://www.youtube.com/channel/UC0uVn1nq5HRWLrdMHHJxIsQ) to breakdown and communciate some of the more technical information found on this webpage.
 You are a fight fan - you don't care about fancy stats...
 What the hell does all of this mean!?

 ### For Nerds